tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 UE RRC measurements support
 ---------------------------

-The UE RRC entities provides support for UE measurements; in particular, it implements the procedures described in Section 5.5 of [TS36331]_, with the following simplifying assumptions:
+The UE RRC entity provides support for UE measurements; in particular, it implements the procedures described in Section 5.5 of [TS36331]_, with the following simplifying assumptions:

  - only E-UTRA intra-frequency measurements are supported;

- - meausrement gaps are not needed to perform the measurements;
+ - measurement gaps are not needed to perform the measurements;

  - only event-driven measurements are supported; the other type of measurements are not supported;

  - only the events A2 and A4 are to be supported;